SalishSeaCast/docs/code-notes/salishsea-nemo/spinup.rst

 31-Oct-2002 --
 --------------

-Northern boundary was opened using tides (all 8 constituents) and T&S restoring (based on Thomson and Huggett paper).
+Northern boundary was opened using tides (all 8 constituents) and seasonal T&S (based on Thomson and Huggett paper).

 **The Runs**